Kangaroo Valley’s Hampden Deli is a food-lover's haven

 In the Wine Lounge, visitors can chill on Chesterfields and peruse the wine list plus an ever-changing handwritten list of ‘by the glass’ drops presented on a giant roll of paper.
 Wine educator Michael ‘Quirky’ Quirk is on hand to help guests decide as well as serve platters of cheese, charcuterie and pickles, or a bowl of warm Kangaroo Valley green olives.
 (Naturally, a Buona pizza can also be delivered here during the pizzeria’s opening hours).

-Quirk will also happily point guests toward the Shoalhaven’s wineries, which include nearby Cambewarra Estate Winery, and Yarrawa Estate.
-A little further afield, the Shoalhaven’s wine trail includes Crooked River Winery in Gerringong, Coolangatta Estate and Mountain Ridge Wines near Shoalhaven Heads, Silos Estate and Two Figs Winery near Berry and Cupitt’s Estate near Ulladulla.
+Quirk will also happily point guests toward the Shoalhaven’s wineries, which include nearby Cambewarra Estate Winery, Lyrebird Ridge Organic Winery and Yarrawa Estate.
+A little further afield, the Shoalhaven’s wine trail includes Crooked River Winery in Gerringong, and Mountain Ridge Wines near Shoalhaven Heads, Silos Estate and Two Figs Winery near Berry and Cupitt’s Estate near Ulladulla.

 The beginning of a trend